Minivera/go-lander/README.md

 value when setting the state.
 The app will automatically update once the state has been set.

 `Store.Consumer` is a component you can use in your app to inject your state into another component.
-It takes a `Render` prop, which should provides the current value of the store and must return a valid GO-lander child, like any other component.
+It takes a `Render` prop, which should provides the current value of the store and must return a valid Lander child, like any other component.

 ```go